Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 – Stacey

-Sometimes you’ll try and try (and try some more), and you simply won’t be published.
+Sometimes you’ll try and try (and try some more), and publications won’t publish your photography submissions.
 Don’t give up!
-You can still maximize your exposure and make your work work for you.
+Even when different publications reject your submission email, you can still maximize your exposure and make your work work for you.

-Maybe your dream was to be published by “Fancytime Megabride Magazine.”
+Maybe your dream was to get your work on “Fancytime Megabride Magazine.”
 If they don’t appreciate your talent, however, consider submitting to “Basic Bride Magazine” instead.
-It may not be as exciting, but you’ll still earn bragging rights for getting published – and reach a new audience.
+It may not be as exciting, but you’ll still earn bragging rights when you get published – and reach a new audience.

 “For me, the freedom to create is the key to staying happy and content.”